 We would not recommend taking umbrellas – yet Paris is not Venice in November.
 But raincoats have a chance to come in handy.

-Especially if you are planning to go from Paris to Normandy: look at Mont Saint-Michel and the cliffs of Etretat.
+Especially if you are planning to go from Paris to Normandy: look at Mont Saint-Michel or the cliffs of Etretat.
 Or want to go even further, to Brittany shrouded in mist at this time of year…

 Prices 2023